atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 ```
 > Read about [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/){.external}.

-## Test Elasticsearch connection
+## Testing your Elasticsearch connection
-To test if Elasticsearch is properly setup, go to Administration > System - Server settings.
-In Search section, Elasticsearch URL should be pre-populated already.
-Click `Test` button to see if successfully connected.
+To test if Elasticsearch is properly set up, go to **Administration > System - Server settings**.
+The Elasticsearch URL should be pre-populated already in the search section.
+Click the **Test** button to see if it connected successfully.
 ![bitbucket-elasticsearch](../../assets/images/bitbucket-elasticsearch.png)